usr-thomas/ApertureOSnew/README.md

 ![image](assets/desktopexample.png)

-**Please install font-awesome before installing configupdated, since the unicode art contains fontawesome lettering! if something breaks, you are always up to replacing the broken icon!**
+**Please install font-awesome before installing configupdated, since the unicode art contains fontawesome lettering! if something breaks, you are always invited to replacing the broken icon!**